-14. Plaintiff is a corporation organized under the laws of the People's Republic of China ("China") and is the owner of the Copyright Protected Images asserted to have been infringed in this action by the Defendants.
-Attached hereto as Exhibit 1 are true and correct copies of the federal copyright registrations issued for the Copyright Protected Images and Copyright Public Records Data.
+13. Plaintiff is a corporation organized under the laws of the People's Republic of China ("China").
+It is the owner of the Copyright Protected Images asserted to have been infringed in this action by the Defendants.
+Attached as Exhibit 1 are true and correct copies of the federal copyright registrations issued for the Copyright Protected Images and Copyright Public Records

+Data.

-- 15. Plaintiff founded its Rotita Brand in 2009, which is dedicated to women's fashion apparel and serves consumers in the United States and throughout the world. - 16.
-In 2019, Plaintiff designed, caused to subsist in material form, and first published the Copyright Protected Images on its website located at the company's designated website employing the Rotita Brand in its URL and over the years has worked hard to establish success and recognition for high quality women's apparel internationally and in the United States. - 17.
+- 14. Plaintiff founded its Rotita Brand in 2009, which is dedicated to women's fashion apparel and serves consumers in the United States and throughout the world. - 15.
+Plaintiff designed, caused to subsist in material form, and first published the Copyright Protected Images on its website located at the company's designated website employing the Rotita Brand in its URL, and over the years, has worked hard to establish success and recognition for high-quality women's apparel internationally and in the United States. - 16.
 Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting its Rotita Brand and, specifically, the Copyright Protected Images.
-As a result, the Rotita Brand is widely recognized and exclusively associated by consumers, the public, and the trade as being quality products. - 18.
-Plaintiff owns all rights, including without limitation, the rights to reproduce the Copyright Protected Images in copies, to prepare derivative works based upon the copyrighted works, and to distribute copies of the copyrighted works to the public by sale or other transfer of ownership, or by rental, lease, or lending, the protected works. - 19.
-Plaintiff has neither licensed nor authorized Defendants to use the Copyright Protected Images and none of the Defendants are authorized retailers of Plaintiff's genuine Rotita Brand products. - 20.
-Defendants are individuals and business entities who, reside mainly in the China or Hong Kong.
-Defendants conduct business throughout the United States, including within the State of Florida and in this judicial district, through the operation of Defendants' Online Amazon Stores identified in Schedule "A", and have offered to sell and, on information and belief, have sold and continues to sell counterfeit and/or knock-off Rotita Brand products, originally released by Rotita in its Fall-Winter 2019 product line, to consumers within the United States, including in the State of Florida and in this judicial district, by displaying, without authorization, the Copyright Protected Images on their Online Amazon Stores.
-Exhibit 3 includes links to infringing uses of the Copyright Protected Images on each of the Defendants' Online Amazon Stores.
+As a result, the Rotita Brand is widely recognized and exclusively associated by consumers, the public, and the trade as being quality products. - 17.
+Plaintiff owns all rights, including without limitation, the rights to reproduce the Copyright Protected Images in copies, to prepare derivative works based upon the copyrighted works, and to distribute copies of the copyrighted works to the public by sale or other transfer of ownership, or by rental, lease, or lending, the protected works. - 18.
+Plaintiff has neither licensed nor authorized Defendants to use the Copyright Protected Images and none of the Defendants are authorized retailers of Plaintiff's genuine Rotita Brand products. - 19.
+Defendants are individuals and business entities who, reside mainly in China or Hong Kong.
+Defendants conduct business throughout the United States, including within the State of Florida and in this judicial district, through the operation of Defendants' Online Amazon Stores identified in Schedule "A", and have offered to sell and, on information and belief, have sold and continues to sell counterfeit and/or knock-off Rotita Brand products, originally released by Rotita in its product line, to consumers within the United States, including in the State of Florida and in this judicial district, by displaying, without authorization, the Copyright Protected Images on their Online Amazon Stores.